seregazhuk/seregazhuk.github.io_old/_posts/2017-06-22-reactphp-chat-server.md

 ## Conclusion

-It was a quick introduction to [ReactPHP Socket Component](https://github.com/reactphp/socket) and its two classes: `React\Socket\Server` and `React\Socket\Connection`.
+It was a quick introduction to [ReactPHP Socket Component](https://github.com/reactphp/socket){:target="_blank"} and its two classes: `React\Socket\Server` and `React\Socket\Connection`.
 We have created a very simple chat server to demonstrate their basic usage and how to handle such basic events, such as `data`, `connection`, and `close`.
 Our server accepts new connections and stores them in the pool.
 Each connection has some data associated with it.
 Also when a new connection arrives we register some handlers on it.
 Sockets allow us to react and to handle these events separately for each connection.

 Of course, the *server part* of this component is not limited to these two classes.
-For example, you can create a [TCP server](https://github.com/reactphp/socket#tcpserver) for accepting plaintext TCP/IP connections, or a [secure TLS server](https://github.com/reactphp/socket#secureserver).
-Use the [documentation](https://github.com/reactphp/socket#advanced-server-usage) for more advanced examples of the server socket.
+For example, you can create a [TCP server](https://github.com/reactphp/socket#tcpserver){:target="_blank"} for accepting plaintext TCP/IP connections, or a [secure TLS server](https://github.com/reactphp/socket#secureserver){:target="_blank"}.
+Use the [documentation](https://github.com/reactphp/socket#advanced-server-usage){:target="_blank"} for more advanced examples of the server socket.

-Continue reading with a [chat client on sockets]({% post_url 2017-06-24-reactphp-chat-client %}).
+Continue reading with a [chat client on sockets]({% post_url 2017-06-24-reactphp-chat-client %}){:target="_blank"}.

 <hr>

-You can find source code of this server on [GitHub](https://github.com/seregazhuk/reactphp-blog-series/blob/master/socket/server.php).
+You can find source code of this server on [GitHub](https://github.com/seregazhuk/reactphp-blog-series/blob/master/socket/server.php){:target="_blank"}.

 This article is a part of the <strong>[ReactPHP Series](/reactphp-series)</strong>.